hoangdat252513/M5_Forecasting/README.md

 Deep Learning Models: LSTM, GRU, and Transformer-based models.

 ## Conclusion
-Data Loading and Exploration: Techniques for loading and exploring the dataset to understand its structure and characteristics.
-Preprocessing Pipelines: Code for creating preprocessing pipelines that can be easily applied to new datasets.
-Model Training and Tuning: Examples of training and tuning different models, including hyperparameter optimization.
-Forecasting and Visualization: Techniques for generating forecasts and visualizing the results to gain insights.

 The M5 Forecasting project is a comprehensive resource for anyone looking to improve their time series forecasting capabilities.
-By following the best practices outlined in this project, data scientists and engineers can enhance the accuracy and reliability of their forecasts.
-The open-source nature of the project encourages collaboration and continuous improvement, making it a valuable asset for the data science community.
+By following the best practices outlined in this project, we cab enhance the accuracy and reliability of model forecasts.